'You saw me!': Virginia Giuffre takes aim at people in Jeffrey Epstein's social circles

 Representatives for Campbell denied she was close friends with Epstein – and said that he had only been invited to her birthday party by her then boyfriend, Flavio Briatore.

-However, in a 2006 deposition by David Rodgers, one of Epstein's pilots, the model lew on Epstein's private plane in 2002 along with Bill Clinton and others.
+However, in a 2006 deposition by David Rodgers, one of Epstein's pilots, the model flew on Epstein's private plane in 2002 along with Bill Clinton and others.

 There is no suggestion the supermodel or her guests knew who Roberts was – nor had any knowledge of Epstein's behaviour.